 Next on your list is to choose the type of pot in which you will keep your African violet.
 You can choose a plastic pot, a clay jar or a glazed ceramic pot.
 A plant in a plastic or glazed pot will not require as much water as those in an unglazed clay pot, because the unglazed earthenware pot allows water to evaporate throughout the day (water wicks through the pot).
 Glazed ceramic pots are the most expensive.
 In addition, plastic ones are cheapest.

-Cover each drainage hole in the base of the pot with pebbles.
-Fill the pot with half the soil and lower the plant there.
-After that, fill the rest of the pot.
+Fill the pot with half the soil and lower the plant in.
+After that, fill the up rest of the pot.
 Slightly press down (compact)the soil with your fingers and add more soil. until it is planted.

 As for the saucer, you need to make sure that there will be free space on it.
 Do not use a too small saucer.
 Concerning the soil, it is necessary to make sure that it is of good quality.
 You can use special soil for African violets, which will be your best choice.